dantmnf/zenbook-s14-linux/README.md

 ## Bluetooth

 The firmware for the onboard BE201 module is not pushed to `linux-firmware` yet.
-This repo provides firmware extracted from the [Windows driver](https://www.catalog.update.microsoft.com/Search.aspx?q=%206224ef1f-f878-4665-afd7-412c8425482c).
+This repo provides firmware extracted from the [Windows driver](https://www.catalog.update.microsoft.com/Search.aspx?q=6224ef1f-f878-4665-afd7-412c8425482c) in [firmware/intel](firmware/intel).

 In case your module is different from mine, try firmwares from the `unsorted` directory:
   - If `ibt-00*` is requested, try firmware files with `A0`.